Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: Empirical Study

 \subsection{Global Experiments on Images}

-We turn to examine the effectiveness and validity of DA-PUQ and RDA-PUQ when applied to complete images at a resolution of $128 \times 128$, and consider only the colorization task.
+We turn to examine the effectiveness and validity of DA-PUQ and RDA-PUQ when applied to complete images at a resolution of $128 \times 128$.
+In this case, the E-PUQ procedure does not apply, as it requires computing and maintaining $d = 128 \times 128 \times 3$ PCs.
+We present results for the colorization task hereafter, and refer the reader to Appendix~\ref{app: additional global experiments} for a similar analysis related to super-resolution and inpainting.

 While all PUQ procedures can be applied locally for any task, working globally is more realistic in tasks that exhibit strong pixel correlation.
-Under this setting, most of the image variability could be represented by a few PCs, i.e., we could apply DA-PUQ and RDA-PUQ while (i) maintaining a small reconstruction risk, and (ii) using only a few PCs to assess the uncertainty of the entire images.
-Note that \begin{itemize} \item The tasks of super-resolution and inpainting are ill-served by a global mode since their estimated PCs are local in nature, thus requiring huge number of them for an effective uncertainty representation; and \item The E-PUQ calibration procedure does not apply to the global approach, as it requires computing and maintaining $d = 128 \times 128 \times 3$ PCs. \end{itemize}
+Under this setting, most of the image variability could be represented via DA-PUQ or RDA-PUQ while (i) maintaining a small reconstruction risk, and (ii) using only a few PCs to assess the uncertainty of the entire images.
+We should note that the tasks of super-resolution and inpainting are less-matched to a global mode since they require a larger number of PCs for an effective uncertainty representation -- more on this is discussed in Appendix~\ref{app: additional global experiments}.

 Figure~\ref{fig: global results} visually demonstrates the performance of our approximation methods, also summarized in Table~\ref{tab: global results}.
 These results demonstrate that our method provides significantly smaller uncertainty volumes compared to our local results in Figure~\ref{fig: local adaptive and reduced puq results} and previous works, but this comes at the cost of introducing a small reconstruction risk of up to $\beta = 0.1$.
 Observe how our approximation methods improve interpretability: the uncertainty regions consist of only 2-5 PCs in the full dimensional space of the images.
 The DA-PUQ procedure produces the tightest uncertainty regions; see the uncertainty volumes in Table~\ref{tab: global results}.
 In addition, the mean interval-size with our procedures is very small and almost equal to zero, indicating that the constructed uncertainty regions are tight and narrow due to strong correlation structure of pixels.
 However, similar to the previous results, the standard deviation of interval-size is spread across a wide range.
 This is because few of the first PCs have wide intervals.
 The RDA-PUQ procedure is the most computationally efficient as it required to construct only $\sim$30 PCs during inference to ensure statistical validity.